 Most people today, including hip newlyweds Harry and Meghan, break with tradition and drop the obedience line from the bride’s vows.
 Some Christian groups still practice this type of authoritarian male leadership where men and women believe women obey God by obeying men, but they are a minority.

 In our modern context, for those who hold to a unique role for men, the husband’s authority is most often softened to leadership.
-In addition to their work of protection and provision, men are designed by God to lead women, and women are designed to be led by men.
+According to this view, in addition to their work of protection and provision men are designed by God to lead women, and women are designed to be led by men.
 The male role is one of direction and guidance as a “servant leader,” and the female role is one of responding to that leadership by affirming and embracing it.
 Men’s leadership of women, therefore, is an essential component of manhood.

 This is seen as extremely important, since it is the way we properly symbolize the relationship between Christ and the church.
 If we lose sight of the unique leader-follower relationship between men and women, so the reasoning goes, we undermine our view of who Jesus is in relation to the church.